What is the ‘South Village project’?

 What measures have been taken to handle the extra parking demand in the area?

-South Village will provide a total of approximately 1600 spaces on-site parking spaces, including:
+South Village provides total of approximately 1600 spaces on-site parking spaces, including:

 - 1023 for residents and their visitors